 As telematic sensors proliferate in and around commercial vehicles, fleets are quickly collecting vast quantities of information, and data mining is one way to extract value from it.

 But it’s not the only way to leverage data.
 Increasingly, fleets are turning to machine learning to get even more out of their data and gain greater competitive advantages.
 These algorithms can be used to make faster, more intelligent decisions that can automatically optimize and deploy resources.
-Imagine a system that automatically assign loads, adjust schedules and routes vehicles based on real-time changes traffic, weather, customer requests, driver proximity, and other variables.
+Imagine a system that automatically assigns loads, adjusts schedules, and routes vehicles based on real-time changes traffic, weather, customer requests, driver proximity, and other variables.

 “Data mining looks to discover relevant information from a larger dataset,” said Stephen Krotosky, manager of applied machine learning at Lytx, “whereas machine learning is focused on designing algorithms to make predictions on the data.
 The two are intertwined, as the output of data mining is often used as the training data for machine learning algorithms.”